 Troy: You admit that many contend the tilt of the earth was from asteroid impacts.
 And you admit that asteroid impacts slow the spin of the earth.
 And you admit the moon slows the spin of the earth.

 Lisle: This is another straw-man fallacy which includes a mixture of truth and error.
 Let’s separate them.
 Do “many contend” that the tilt of the earth was from asteroid impacts?
 Yes – secularists believe this happened billions of years ago, vaporizing the primate surface of the earth before life supposedly evolved.
 But no one holds to Troy’s view, that this happened within the biblical timeline and somehow managed not to wipe out all life.
-Biblical creation physicists rightly recognize earth’s tile as a design feature.
+Biblical creation physicists rightly recognize earth’s tilt as a design feature.
 Troy has accepted a secular view apparently without realizing that it requires the secular timeline.

 Do I “admit that asteroid impacts slow the spin of the earth?”
 No. First, (as I will demonstrate below) any asteroid impacts capable of substantially changing earth’s rotation rate (which is what Troy needs to explain his supposed 18-20-hour day) would produce sufficient heat to destroy all life on the surface.
 Since this has not happened, we must conclude that such an event has not transpired.
 Second, asteroid impacts are just as likely to add angular momentum to earth over time as they are to reduce it.
 So, the net sum over time should be close to zero.
 Therefore, asteroids impacts cannot have significantly altered earth’s rotation rate since the creation week.